pietro-stangherlin/near_duplicate_doc_lsh/Tasks.md

 One option is to just use a list or array of m bucktes for each band.
 Here some considerations depends on the nature of documents ids (their type in terms of occupied memory).
 Options:
-- mass memory storage
+- main memory storage -> half done: btree data structure
-- disk storage (database)
+- disk storage (database) -> TO - DO: the SQL schema has to be defined or evaluate a graph database

 ### Problem: how many buckets, elements per bucket and how many bands?
 We can just try by trial and error